-Practicing pivots activity 2
+Practicing pivots activity from IDS Ch.
+11

 These exercises are from Chapter 11, but with some modifications and clarifications.